Tel: (404) 237-7573

 - Bauder College is an institution of higher education offering quality programs that integrate general education, professional skills, and career focused education that empowers students to develop and achieve their personal and career potentials.

-The teacher population of 31 teachers has stayed relatively flat over five years.
+The teacher population of 31 teachers has declined by 54% over five years.

 |Bauder College||(GA) Community College Avg.|

 |Institution Level||Less than 2 yrs||Four or more years|